Pyrolytic vs Catalytic Oven Cleaning – What’s The Difference?

-What Is A Pyrolytic Oven?
+What Is Pyrolytic Cleaning?

 500ºC!
 Is that safe?

-Once the self-cleaning process starts, the door will lock – preventing anyone from accidentally opening the oven and exposing themselves to the extreme temperatures.
+Don’t worry, when the pyrolytic function is turned on the oven door will lock preventing anyone from accidentally opening the oven and exposing themselves to the extreme temperatures.

 Similarly, the door is designed so that the outside doesn’t get too hot.
 Even when the function has finished, the door will stay locked until it has cooled to a certain temperature that is safe to open.